clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 install were flagged as mismatched. `swupd` can be directed to ignore or fix issues based on :ref:`command line options <man_swupd>`.

-Fixing Hash Mixmatches
+Fixing Hash Mismatches
 ======================

 `swupd` can correct any issues it detects.
 Additional directives can be added including a white list of directories that will be ignored, if desired.

 The following command will repair issues, remove unknown items, and ignore files or directories matching `/usr/lib/python`:

 .. code-block:: bash